0x9090/DarkFlare/README.md

 # DarkFlare
 Flarum, but on the Darknet

-!!! - This is a work in progress, do not use for real until this warning is taken down !!!
+!!! - This project is currently in Beta: Do not use in production unless you know how to harden Debian, Flarum, and PHP !!!

 This script will install Flarum as a Tor hidden service on a Debian 10 machine.
 Useful for quickly standing up disposable, anonymous, Flarum communites.

 Requires Debian 10 machine to host on

 ### Install
-* wget https://github.com/0x9090/DarkFlare/blob/main/setup.sh && chmod +x setup.sh && sudo ./setup.sh
+wget https://github.com/0x9090/DarkFlare/blob/main/setup.sh && chmod +x setup.sh && sudo ./setup.sh

 ### Operator Opsec
 This section will teach you how to run a DarkFlare community, and never get caught.
 Warning - for the ultimate security, it will cost a bit in hardware.